Actions

 Your organization frequently sends products through the postal system.
 It’s imperative, therefore, that any product packaging is strong and secure.
 Your customers, however, regularly return goods damaged as a result of defective packaging.

-For this scenario, you might consider creating an "action" that links a task or process such as "delay" with a sales order transaction type or entity.
-This would enable the project manager to include an action in the plan to hold or delay shipments until the new redesigned packaging is available.
-If your company returns faulty components to the supplier, the predefined action code A501 (Purchase orders Entity plus Return to supplier Description) might be sufficient.
+For this scenario, you might consider creating an action that links a task or process such as "Delay" with the "Demand forecast" entity.
+This would enable the planner or project manager to include an action in the plan to hold or delay shipments until the new strengthened packaging is available.
+If your company returns faulty components to the supplier, the predefined action code A501 (Purchase orders entity plus Return to supplier description) might be sufficient.

-You could consider creating "catch-all" or "include-all" actions using the predefined entity values All and Other.
-For example, you could match the Block description with the All entity.
+You could consider creating "catch-all" or "include-all" actions using the predefined entity value ALL.
+For example, you could match a Block description with the ALL entity.
 These associations would give project managers unlimited or unrestricted scope in terms of your business setup or your business activities for their planning schedules.

-Change control management planning (Change control > Plan)
+Note - informationRefer to the documentation on Change control management planning (Change Control > Plan).

 Prerequisites